Sputnik (film): Plot

-Disgusted, Klimova discreetly asks Veshnyakov to meet secretly.
-After Veshnyakov incapacitates his guards, Klimova shows him the bodies of the alien's victims.
+Disgusted, Klimova asks Veshnyakov to meet in secret.
+Veshnyakov incapacitates his guards, and Klimova shows him the bodies of the alien's victims.
 She explains the alien chose Veshnyakov as its host because his co-pilot had Addison's disease.
-Veshnyakov reveals he can remember everything the creature experiences, but hides it because he wants the Moscow authorities to approve his release.
-Klimova is horrified that Veshnyakov could accept sacrificing human lives, but Veshnyakov tells her that he will do anything to leave the facility and take care of his son and his mother.
+Veshnyakov reveals he can remember everything the creature experiences, but has been hiding it because he wants the Moscow authorities to approve his release.
+Klimova is horrified that Veshnyakov could accept sacrificing human lives, but Veshnyakov explains that he will do anything to return to his son and his mother.

 Semiradov summons Klimova and reveals he knows she spied on the feeding.
 He defends his actions by explaining the alien is a powerful weapon the Soviets need to maintain peace, and that he only feeds it prisoners who have committed monstrous crimes.
 Semiradov allows Klimova to watch another feeding.
 However, Klimova requests to enter the feeding area and sings Veshnyakov's favourite song to the alien.
 At first, the creature softens and backs away.
-But when its food tries to run, the creature kills the prisoner anyways.
+But when the prisoner tries to run, the creature kills him anyways.

 Klimova decides she must stop the experiment and help Veshnyakov escape.
 She convinces Rigel to help her.
 Then she convinces Veshnyakov that Semiradov will never let him leave.
 She plans to inject Veshnyakov with hormones that simulate Addison's disease, tricking the alien into rejecting Veshnyakov and permanently separating them.
 Rigel gives Klimova and Veshnyakov a set of car keys, and then confesses everything to the Moscow authorities by telephone just before Semiradov murders him.

-Semiradov’s soldiers intercept Klimova and Veshnyakov.
+Semiradov's soldiers intercept Klimova and Veshnyakov.
 Cornered, Veshnyakov injects himself with the hormones prematurely, forcing the alien to emerge and attack the soldiers.
 The resulting chaos allows Klimova to drag Veshnyakov into the car and drive off.
 But Veshnyakov begins dying, and Klimova realizes he still needs the alien to live.

-Klimova allows Semiradov to catch up, knowing he will bring the injured alien to force it back inside Veshnyakov.
+Klimova allows Semiradov to catch up, knowing he will bring the injured alien to Veshnyakov.
 But before he can, Veshnyakov takes voluntary control of the alien and uses it to kill Semiradov and his men.

 Klimova spots trucks coming from Moscow thanks to Rigel.
 However, Veshnyakov decides he must die with the creature to avoid more killing, and shoots himself in the head.
 Klimova survives and adopts Veshnyakov's son.